-- Natural Beauty like no other: This definitely remains on top of the list.
-As I mentioned above, every turn here would leave you enchanted.
+This definitely remains on top of the list.
+As I mentioned above, every turn of the road here will leave you enchanted.
 From the lush green hills of Kullu Valley to the cold barren desert of Ladakh, every sigh is worth cherishing.

-- Peace: Imaging sitting on a hill with snow capped mountains all around, not a soul in sight, just the sound of cold wind, and you will get the idea.
+Imagine sitting on a hill with snow-capped mountains all around, not a soul in sight, just the sound of cold wind, with a cup of tea in your hand and you will get the idea.

-- Culture: Experience and witness culture and customs of Ladakh, the monasteries, the food and wonderful people; things you will not find elsewhere in the country.
+Experience and witness the culture and customs of Ladakh, the monasteries, the food, and wonderful people; things you will not find elsewhere in the country.

-- High altitude passes: A total of 5 high altitude passes that you will cross in order to get to Leh, each one of which is an experience in itself.
+A total of 5 high-altitude passes that you will cross in order to get to Leh, each one of which is an experience in itself.

-- Nallahs: Ever driven through a stream of water with damaged road and rocks underneath, a hill on one side and straight fall on other?
-Get ready because you will be doing it several times on Manali Leh highway.
+Ever driven through a stream of water with damaged road and rocks underneath, a hill on one side, and a straight fall on the other?
+Get ready because you will be doing it several times on the Manali Leh highway.

 Tourist Places on Manali Leh Highway